theandrewliu/OverRated/docs/journals/yesenia-ramirez.md

 Today, I learned that I need to remove our database volume and recreate it when changing our database and to use single quotes instead of double quotes in our sql file.

+## May 28, 2022
+* Sql files refactored

+We created a postgres directory in our data directory where we separated our sql file into separate files.
+We had some troubleshooting we needed to do with our database ownership.

+* Profile endpoints

+We worked on a get request for a list of all our profiles.
+I coded the db.py and helped set up the directories.
+We had to troubleshoot as we were getting a 500 internal server error.
+We found that our page functionality was not working, so we edited that out for now and will work on that tomorrow.
+We also had to add Optional to our photo property in our model as that was causing an issue with the data since the photo was set to Null.
+I am doing research to see if using Union is better than using Optional.

+Today, I learned that adding Optional to a property in our model will allow us to have Null in our data.